department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 <div class="feature">

-### Can I get education benefits through the DEA program?
+### Am I eligible for education benefits through the DEA program?

 You may be able to get these benefits if both you and the Veteran or Servicemember meet certain eligibility requirements.